Your doctor or physical therapist will design

 Why It Is Done

 ACL injuries, whether or not you choose to have surgery.
-Rehab programs strengthen the knee and its surrounding muscles, leading to better knee stability, and may also return normal range of motion and flexibility to your knee.
+It will help you regain normal range of motion and flexibility in your knee.
+Rehab programs

 How Well It Works

 How well a rehab program works

 depends on whether you do rehab only or have surgery plus a rehab program and